jonas747/fortia-server/readme.md

 	- Not started on, Need to find a decent physics engine that works for go

  - API:
-	- Done:
 	- Sending and receiving messages between the server and clients
 	- Getting a list of players (Redoing this later)
 	- Networking and regular events
 	- Console.log and the like

+- Network:
+	- Clients can connect
+	- Clients can send and receive messages in the protobuf format (Javascript objects will be serialized with json)
+	- Networking events works

 #Technical information: